i2000s/en/_posts/2017-06-01-miscellaneous-topics-not-covered-in-cquic-it-workshop.md

 ## On select and use programming languages

 - If you don't mind the commercial nature, Matlab is actually pretty on numerical calculations and better than Python in common scenarios.
 Python only get some advantage when you want to use a lot of cores to do parallel computing.
 A good benchmark on those common modern programming languages can be found on the [Julia website](https://julialang.org/) and plotted [here](https://julialang.org/benchmarks/).
+- Another note on Matlab is that it also has a powerful [Symbolic Math Toolbox](https://www.mathworks.com/help/symbolic/index.html) and two versions of interactive notebook interfaces--one is the old fashion [notebook based on MuPAD](https://www.mathworks.com/help/symbolic/notebook-interface.html) and the other one is called [Live Editor](https://www.mathworks.com/products/matlab/live-editor.html).
+Both are similar to Jupyter notebook and Mathematica.

 ## Things might be touched in doing the followup projects
 - Unit tests and other test techniques in various languages.